sagecodes/intro-git-github/README.md

 * git and github is complicated!
 Don't worry if it doesn't 100% make sense to you after the workshop.
 If you keep using it will!

 ## What is Git?
-Git is a version conrol system used to track changes in your files.
+Git is a version control system used to track changes in your files.

 why use it:

 - undo mistakes & changes
 - experiment on branches(a duplicate of your project)
-- use with github to share your work
+- use with github or other online options to share and collaborate

+Git was created in 2005 by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds)(the creator of [Linux](https://en.wikipedia.org/wiki/Linux)).

+## What is Github?

+Github an online hosting and collaboration service that can be used with the version control system git.

+In 2018 Microsoft purchased Github for 7.5 billion!

+Created in 2008 by Chris Wanstrath, PJ Hyett and Tom Preston-Werner.

+Github is free to use as long your projects are open / visible to anyone.
+If you want private repos for yourself or a team you need to sign up for a paid account.

+## Who uses Git & Github?

+Almost everyone in the working world uses some form of version control.
+The most popular by far is Git.

+A lot of companies use Github as their online collaboration tool, but there are other very similer options such as, [Bitbucket](https://bitbucket.org/product) and [Gitlab](https://about.gitlab.com/).

 ## What is Github?
 Github is a way to store you files tracked with git online.